Slurry Separation

 Gravity-based separators use the natural settling of particles due to gravity.

 • Advantages and Limitations: These systems are cost-effective and simple to operate but may need to perform better with fine particles or low-density materials.
+Gravity-based systems may also require the use of chemical agents to form larger particles for more effective separation.

 b.
 Filtration Equipment